Better Call CLAUSE: A Discrepancy Benchmark for Auditing LLMs Legal Reasoning Capabilities: Experimental Evaluation

-\paragraph{Models:} We have evaluated four language models: GPT-4o-mini, Gemini 2.0 Flash \cite{geminiteam2025geminifamilyhighlycapable}, Gemini 2.5 Flash\cite{comanici2025gemini25pushingfrontier}, and Llama 3.3 70b Instruct\cite{grattafiori2024llama3herdmodels}.
-For consistency and reproducibility, all models were evaluated with standardized generation parameters.
-Hyperparameters mentioned in Appendix.
+\paragraph{Models:} We have evaluated four language models: GPT-4o-mini, Gemini 2.0 Flash \cite{geminiteam2025geminifamilyhighlycapable}, Gemini 2.5 Flash\cite{comanici2025gemini25pushingfrontier}, and LLaMa 3.3 70b Instruct\cite{grattafiori2024LLaMa3herdmodels}.
+For consistency and reproducibility, all models were evaluated with standardized parameters.
+Hyperparameters mentioned in Appendix Section A.

 \paragraph{Metrics:} For the Eval\_1 and Eval\_2, we report standard metrics: Accuracy, Precision, Recall, and F1-Score.
 For Eval\_3, \texttt{location\_alignment} is evaluated using ROUGE, METEOR, and BERTScore, while \texttt{explanation\_match} is assessed via qualitative 0-5 scores for Accuracy, Clarity, Completeness, and Legal Reasoning.